Join Our Talent Network

 In 2022, Atrium Health and Advocate Aurora Health came together to do more, be better and go faster to help more people live well.
 Together, we can deliver the best healthcare outcomes and make care more accessible and affordable for all.
 Under one enterprise, Advocate Health, we aim to train the best healthcare leaders through the Advocate Health Administrative Fellowship.

 The Advocate Health Administrative Fellowship is comprised of four market brands - Atrium Health, Atrium Health Wake Forest Baptist, Aurora Health Care and Advocate Health Care.
 It is a one-year, post-graduate, project-based program that selects fellows each year and is designed to provide the fellow with broad knowledge of healthcare operations and strategic planning.
-Under the guidance of their preceptor, fellows gain substantial experience and exposure to diverse divisions, departments and cross-functional teams throughout the organization.
+Under the guidance of their preceptor, fellows gain substantial experience and exposure to diverse divisions, departments, and cross-functional teams throughout the organization.

-Specifically, fellows will each lead projects that advances Advocate Health’s commitment; is anchored in our strategic priorities and impacts the continuum of health and care.
+Specifically, fellows will each lead projects that advance Advocate Health’s commitment; is anchored in our strategic priorities and impacts the continuum of health and care.
 Ample opportunities will be available for fellows to lead and be active participants in other projects and initiatives as determined.
 In addition, fellows will be supported by a network of leaders and former fellows and encouraged to pursue their interests in operations, strategy, finance, quality, human resources, business development and/or other areas of health care.

 Program History